Nāwaipuna

 The Makaliʻi Project

-Develops cultural, community, and environmental leaders through knowledge exchange and immersive, land-based experiences throughout Hawaiʻi, the Pacific, and California.
+A program that develops cultural, community, and environmental leaders through knowledge exchange and immersive, land-based experiences throughout Hawaiʻi, the Pacific, and California.

 Kahōkūwelowelo